LEGO Iron Man Mark 3 (76344) Review: The Perfect Iron Man

 The Mark 3 builds from a sturdy internal core outward, and the engineering is the quiet star.
 To get the smooth, curved armour panels that define the silhouette, the designers lean on layered plating and clever angled connections rather than brute-force studs-up stacking.
 The result is a figure that, up close, reveals real building craft — the kind of “how did they do that” moment that makes an adult build worth the money.

 The pacing is gentle and pleasant.
 You are not wrestling six sub-assemblies at once; you are working methodically up the body, and each section delivers a recognizable payoff.
 The legs and boots give the figure its planted stance, the torso brings the chest reactor into focus, and the head assembly — the faceplate, the eye slits, the jawline — is the moment it stops being a model and starts being Iron Man.
+Watching the iconic armour grow organically, evening by evening, is the kind of build joy that reminds you why you never really stopped being a LEGO kid.

 The gold-lacquered elements deserve a specific mention, because they are the set’s signature flourish.
 LEGO reserves lacquered-gold parts for its most premium releases, and here they are used exactly where they matter: the accents that separate a flat toy from a genuine collector piece.
 Handling them during the build, you understand immediately why this carries the Collectors’ Edition badge.